-Having to deal with the aftermath of a disaster that has affected your residence can be stressful and often, traumatic.
-Paul Davis provides the following tips and information that should help provide a smoother recovery process.
+The aftermath of a disaster that has directly affected your residence can often be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis provides the following tips and information that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (315) 565-4150

-- Obviously, it is extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to inform them that you are all safe.
+- Of course, it’s extremely important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to inform them that you are all safe.

-- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your property.
+- Keep a listing of all household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your property.

 Water Damage Tips

-- Be Safe: A water event can present many possible safety hazards to occupants.
-The potential for slips and falls and electric shock are very real.
-Remember, items soaked with water can be very heavy.
-Only perform tasks that can be done so safely.
+- Be Safe: Water events can present a lot of possible safety hazards to residents.
+The potential for electric shock and slips and falls are real.
+Also, items soaked with water can be very heavy.
+Only handle tasks that can be done so safely.

-- Electrical: Be sure to turn off the power to affected rooms of the home.
-Do not operate the television or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off all power to affected rooms of the property.
+Never operate your TV or other electrical appliances while you are standing on wet floors or carpets.

-- Air Conditioning: Turn your air conditioner on to assist drying during the summer or in more humid regions.
+- Air Conditioning: Turn on your air conditioner to assist drying during the summer or in regions with more humidity.

-- Clothing/Fabrics: Transfer wet items to dry areas.
-Don’t let draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to a dry area.
+Do not allow draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic bags or plastic wrap beneath the legs of large furniture.
-Wipe any extra water off of the furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic bags or plastic wrap under the legs of larger furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

 You have suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help handle with the damage:
+While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the situation:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home safe.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
-Only perform tasks that can be done safely.
+The potential for slips and falls from water used to put out the fire, and cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short period of time, entry by a person can cause more damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can create additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Pets: Relocate any and all pets to a safe environment until your home has been restored and cleaned.
+- Pets: Move any pets to a safe environment until your property has been restored and cleaned.